heffenauer/Overview-of-University-App-Project-Rapid-Repair/README.md

 ### 4.1.
 Home Page

-Home Page provides comprehensive information about our
+Home Page provides comprehensive information about our company including the following sections

 - About Us
 - Partners